dgiebe/Dribbble.js/README.md

-#Dribbble.js
+#Dribbble.js with 800x600 support
 Dribbble.js is a single file, library agnositc script for adding your recent Dribbble shots to your website.

-Dribbble.js is written in "old fashioned" JavaScript and doesn't need jQuery or other such libraries to operate, and can therefore be dropped into any site and just work.
-Below is an example of to implement Dribbble.js on your website
+This repository is forked by the original Dribbble.js repository.
+I added support for the 400 url from pictures on dribbble.
+Usually the script loads the 800x600 version if you upload it to dribbble.
+But I wanted to have all images as 400x300 at my website, without scaling down the 2x pictures.
+So this script checks, if an image 400 url exists and will load this one, instead of the 800 version.

 ```javascript
 <script src="scripts/dribbble.js" type="text/javascript"></script>